 Recent flu pandemic outbreaks include pandemic influenza A (H1NI) or human swine flu, and the H5N1 strain of avian influenza or bird flu.

-Seasonal and pandemic flu - SA Health
+Seasonal flu symptoms, treatment and prevention - SA Health

 Plan for a flu pandemic